Attendance at school is essential to good progress. For this reason the government require

-all schools to achieve an overall attendance figure of 97%.
+all schools to achieve an overall attendance figure of atleast 97%.

 What does this mean as a parent?

-- It is a parent’s responsibility to ensure a child attends school every day, and doesn’t have more than 10% absence.
+It is a parent’s responsibility to ensure their child attends school every day.

-- If your child has had a single incidence of illness or medical condition a doctor’s note should be provided where possible.
+If your child has had a single incidence of illness or medical condition medical evidence should be provided where possible.
+Parents should contact school using the MyEd App to report each day of absense, Alternativley you can send a text to 07624881315.

-- Where parents take their child out of school for an unauthorised holiday a fine will automatically be imposed by the Local Education Authority on the 5th day of absence.
-This includes when a child is taken out of school on more than one occasion during the school year when the total number of days reaches 5.
+Where parents take their child out of school for an unauthorised holiday a fine will automatically be imposed by the Local Education Authority on the 5th day of absence.
+This includes when a child is taken out of school on more than one occasion during the school year.

 What does 10% Absence look like?